Close

 1 year studying MSc Reproductive & Sexual Health Research - Throwback by Yi-Shin

 Yi-Shin from Taiwan studied MSc Reproductive & Sexual Health Research at LSHTM.
-She shares with us her experience throughout the year and some memorable moments with her fellow coursemates.
+She shares with us her experience throughout the year and some memorable moments with her fellow classmates.

 A group of students standing outside LSHTM Keppel Street building

-My passion for reproductive and sexual health stemmed from my love and pursuit of feminist philosophy but not knowing where this love would lead me to.
-In my undergraduate, I majored in philosophy and minored in medical sciences.
-I thought public health was the middle ground of it, and the diverse research groups and faculties that LSHTM hosts had thus drawn me here!
-The idea of moving to London for my master for a year was daunting to me, because before LSHTM, I had never visited, let alone lived, in London.
+My passion for reproductive and sexual health stemmed from my love and pursuit of feminist philosophy but not knowing where this love would take me.
+In my undergraduate degree, I majored in philosophy and minored in medical sciences.
+I thought public health was the perfect middle ground, and it was the diverse research groups and faculty that drew me to LSHTM.
+The idea of moving to London for a year for my master's was daunting, as before coming to LSHTM I had never visited, let alone lived, in London!

-My time in LSHTM was very fast-paced and fully packed with module after module, many of which I was not familiar with.
-I had to say I did struggle in the statistical aspects of the modules, but I was also very grateful for all the help from the staff and my lovely colleagues.
+My time in LSHTM was very fast-paced and fully packed with module after module with many topics I was not previously familiar with.
+I have to say I did struggle in the statistical aspects of the modules, but I was also very grateful for all the help from the staff and my lovely colleagues.

 During Term 1, my favourite module was Foundations in Reproductive Health.
-Knowledge itself was novel and invigorating.
-What made me really liked about it was the passionate faculties in lectures, and how they described the singularity of reproductive health in the realm of public health and epidemiology.
-I made some very good new friends outside of my programme in Extended Epidemiology.
-Modules like Sexual Health and Social Epidemiology were my biggest takeaways, and the inspirations they brought to me were just the start!
-These modules made me realise that public health and epidemiology were always more than STATA and data collection.
-It is critical to think about the societal aspect, and how best to understand, describe, measure, approach it, and make it resonate across disciplines.
+The knowledge I gained in itself was novel and invigorating.
+What I liked most about the course was the passionate faculty members in the lectures, and how they described the singularity of reproductive health in the realm of public health and epidemiology.
+I also made some good friends outside of my programme through the Extended Epidemiology module.
+I gained my biggest takeaways from modules like Sexual Health and Social Epidemiology and the inspiration they brought to me were just the start!
+These modules made me realise that public health and epidemiology were more than STATA and data collection.
+It is critical to think about the societal aspects and how best to understand, describe, measure, and approach these studies to make them resonate across disciplines.

 Aida at Royal Opera House. photo by Yi-shin Shen